 While you are reading the job description, have a look at the keywords that are there.
 Find out what skills and qualifications they value the most, and write down the exact sentences that they used to describe the job position and the mandatory and optional requirements.

 Each industry has a type of format that is more expected to their resumes.
 And if you don’t follow it to the dot, you will start on the wrong foot.
 So if you are unsure about it, or if it has been a while since you sent your last CV, do some research and find some templates that you can use as a model.

-With all information sorted, you will probably need to edit and proofread your CV to make it easy to read and nicely organised.
-You might be able to do it yourself, but it is wise to count on the support of a specialised resume writing service, such as ResumesCentre.com, as it is very hard to evaluate and check your own work.
+With all information sorted, you will probably need to edit and proofread your CV to make it easy to read and nicely organized.
+You might be able to do it yourself, but it is wise to count on the support of a specialized resume writing service, such as ResumesCentre.com, as it is very hard to evaluate and check your own work.

-b) What should be in your Cover Letter
+2. What Should Be in Your Cover Letter

 After your CV, it is your cover letter that will get you an interview for the job of your dreams.
 So it is crucial that you take your time perfecting it.